 As a wax vaporizer, your options are to use it with the QCD/ quartz dual coil or the XTAL/ ceramic coil.
 The ceramic coil is perfect for the flavor purists out there, the hit is very clean, flavorful, and balanced.
 The trade-off is the short wait for the XTAL coil to heat up, but it is well worth the taste.
 The QDC coil heats faster and produces a thicker, heavier vapor- so if a certain level of “weight” is what you’re looking for in your hits, then this is the coil for that.

-When you want to use the device as a nectar collector, Yocan has made sure you have most of what you need, aside from the titanium rod- there is an included dab container, tool and a glass jar for dipping the rod into – all that’s missing is blowtorch.
-A nectar collector technically still vaporizes concentrates, but it does so at much higher temperatures.
+When you want to use the device as a Honey Straw, Yocan has made sure you have most of what you need, aside from the titanium rod- there is an included dab container, tool and a glass jar for dipping the rod into – all that’s missing is blowtorch.
+A Honey Straw technically still vaporizes concentrates, but it does so at much higher temperatures.
 If you don’t wait for the rod to cool a bit, you run the risk of burning your material.
 The vapor produced is also harsher, since it is hotter- so be thankful to that water bubbler again for mellowing that hit.

 Yocan Flame VS Utillian 5